How to Prepare for a Data Engineering Interview in 2024

 Alternatively, you might be required to do a case study interview, where you are asked scenario-based questions that deal with architecture or a data engineering problem.
 Your task is to brainstorm solutions and walk the interviewer through a hypothetical design and build of the solution.

-Learn more about Advanced SQL Questions
+Learn more about Data Engineering

 More Data Engineer Interview Resources